olefasting/rust_rpg_toolkit/docs/actors.md

 The `aggression` field defines how a computer controlled actor will react to other actors of different factions, as well as how they react to being attacked, and so on.
-A `home` location can be defined and it will determine where the actor will return to, if he, for some reason moves away from his position.
+A `home` location can be defined and it will determine where the actor will return to, if he, for some reason, moves away from this position.
 If no `home` is defined, an actor's spawn point will be automatically assigned as its `home`.
 The `is_stationary`field defines whether an actor will wander around or if he will stay at his `home` location, only to move away if factors, like being attacked or seeing an enemy, force it to take action.
 Another factor that controls what might trigger such an action, is the `is_on_guard` field.
 If this is set to `true`, an